 The following information provides basic guidelines and may be periodically updated.
-Any questions should be directed to the Office of Strategic Communications and Positioning.
+Any questions should be directed to Communications.

 Georgia Gwinnett College's students, faculty, staff, alumni and its vision and mission are embodied in the official mascot: the Grizzlies.
 GGC students selected the mascot by vote in 2008.

 The North American grizzly bear is a threatened species, but through community partnerships – like those that support GGC – the population has stabilized or is recovering in several regions.

 The Grizzly represents many qualities that are aligned with the GGC community:

 - Melding primal strength with reverent wisdom, the grizzly represents bravery, strength, agility, intelligence, leadership and resourcefulness – qualities embodied by GGC’s students.

 - Like GGC’s dedicated faculty and staff, grizzly mothers exhibit patience as they educate and nurture the next generation for life in an uncertain and changing world.

 - Grizzlies live on the frontier – just as GGC exists on the frontier of higher education.

 Georgia Gwinnett’s mascot embodies this majestic animal and represents the college’s commitment to producing contributing citizens and future leaders for Georgia and beyond.